jackthomascarr/cs401-final-website/README.md

 If you php install on your machine, simply go the the directory containing the files and run command below! user@something cs401-final-website % php -S localhost:3000

+Then go to your browser and type in 'localhost:3000' and the page will show up!

 ## Bugs

 There is one known bug in this assignment that had me scratching my head for a while.